|

 Preparing

-for your departure and looking for a job
+for your departure and looking for a

-You can start searching for information by writing
+You can start searching for information by

-to French associations established in the country,
+writing to French associations established

-economic expansion services, commercial services of
+services, commercial services of foreign

-foreign banks in France and French banks
+banks in France and French banks

 abroad.